-alternate (non-traditional) certification route = an option outside of undergraduate, graduate or non-degree/post-baccalaureate programs that leads to state certification
+alternate (non-traditional) certification route = an option outside of undergraduate and graduate degree programs and non-degree/post-baccalaureate programs that still leads to state certification

-early childhood certification (ECE) = pre-kindergarten (pre-k) - grade 5
+early childhood certification (ECE) = in Georgia, pertaining to pre-kindergarten (pre-k) – grade 5

 edTPA = a subject and level specific summative capstone assessment used by many states for evaluating the effectiveness of beginning teachers.
 All teacher candidates in traditional and alternate certification programs in Georgia are required to pass the edTPA as part of the certification process.